piteli/evade-V1.0/README.md

     On command prompt, type 'composer' without quotes.

 Download clone and paste the project folder to any directory.
 The project required sql to run, so get sql file [here](https://drive.google.com/file/d/0By2WtIRJGnktTnVfZ3NBUTlMNkU/view?usp=sharing).
-Import sql from xampp/phpmyadmin.
+Import sql to xampp/phpmyadmin.

 Go back to command prompt and type:-